 Friends of Bartonsham Meadows is a grass-roots group supporting environmental and socially beneficial land-use practices at Bartonsham Farm, Hereford.
-The group has emerged in response to recent poor local land management practices, regional flooding, and global climate change.
+The group has emerged in response to recent local land management practices, regional flooding, and global climate change.
 The purpose of the group is to support a transition to ecologically and socially beneficial land-use practices.
 The group endeavours to engage a conversation between city residents, landowners, land-managers, wildlife experts, the Church Commissioners, the Church, and other stakeholders.

 The primary objectives of Friends of Bartonsham Meadows are to promote environmental and social welfare benefits through the restoration of these historically important flood-plain meadows to environmentally sustainable management.